 The federal IRA provisions were enacted in 1974.
-Several significant changes have occurred over the years.
 In 1997 the income limits were increased for deductible IRAs, and provisions for nondeductible IRAs were replaced by the Roth IRA.
-In 2001 the maximum contribution limit was increased.
+In 2001 the contribution limit was increased, with the increase to expire after 2010.
+In 2006 the increase was made permanent for federal tax purposes, but Minnesota has not adopted the 2006 change.
+In 2007, indexing the income limits was adopted for federal tax purposes, but Minnesota has not adopted this provision.

-A deduction for IRA contributions was taken on approximately 64,000 returns in 2000.
+A deduction for IRA contributions was taken on 68,000 Minnesota returns in 2005.